Are frozen pizzas precooked?

 Alternatively, you can cut out a round piece of parchment baking paper that’s cut to the size of your pizza.
 These will help your pizza slide onto the baking stone a lot easier.

-After it’s cooked, you can use a flat spatula to re-slide the pizza onto an upturned cookie tray.
+After the pizza is cooked, you can use a flat spatula to re-slide the pizza onto an upturned cookie tray.

 Never take your baking stone out of the oven since the difference in heat can cause cracking.
 The ideal temperature is critical too.